-Individual Case: Students will submit a 4-6 page response to a case study, to be completed individually, worth 20% of the final grade.
+Individual Case: Students will submit a 4-6-page response to a case study/Business plan, to be completed individually.

-Reflection Paper: Students will submit a 3-4 page reflection paper on an assigned topic.
-This will be done individually and will be worth 15% of the final grade.
+Individual Reflections: Students will submit a 3-4-page reflection paper on an assigned topic.

 Participation

 Participation in this course will be a critical component of a student's learning.
 Students will complete weekly activities, which will be preparation for the final exam.
 Regular participation is essential and is worth 10% of the final course grade.